bittyphp/bitty-security/README.md

 ### Encoders

 Encoders both encode and verify passwords.
-There are three encoders that come with Bitty that should handle most needs: `PlainTextEncoder`, `MessageDigestEncoder`, and the `BcryptEncoder` (recommended default).
+There are three encoders included that should handle most needs: `PlainTextEncoder`, `MessageDigestEncoder`, and the `BcryptEncoder` (recommended default).

 #### PlainTextEncoder